 What happens when property taxes are not paid?

 If property taxes are not paid, the local government can place a lien on the property or even start foreclosure proceedings.
-This is why homeowners need to check with their local government for specific rates and rules, as these can differ across provinces and municipalities.
+This is why your clients need to check with their local government for specific rates and rules, as these can differ across provinces and municipalities.

 For example, property is taxed based on the ad valorem (“according to value”) principle in Alberta.
 What this means is that the property tax which the homeowner must pay is based on the value of the property.

-For expert advice on property taxes or any other mortgage issues, contact one of the top 75 brokers in Canada for 2024.
+Try providing expert advice on property taxes or any other mortgage issues if you want to establish your brand—just like the top 75 brokers in Canada.
 Another good reason to check out our list: the top broker is from Alberta!

 How are property taxes calculated in Alberta?